AntoineROYERB/DevOps/TP2/README.md

 2-1 What are testcontainers?

 They simply are java libraries that allow you to run a bunch of docker containers while testing.
 Here we use the postgresql container to attach to our application while testing.

-If you run the command mvn clean verify you’ll be able to see the following:
+2-2 Document your Github Actions configurations.

+See .github/workflows/main.yml comments